al7san/databaseMangmentSystem/openEndedQ.md

  **1. Tree Protocol**
 - ***Definition:***
   The tree protocol is a concurrency control protocol used to manage locks in a hierarchical manner.
 It ensures that:
-  - A transaction can only lock a child node in the hierarchy if it has already locked the parent node.
+  - A transaction can lock a child node only after locking its parent.
   - Once a node is unlocked, it cannot be locked again during the same transaction.

 - ***Advantages:***